yannsadowski/TimeSerieClassifierOnMusic/README.md

 Refer to the respective YAML files for parameter settings and modify them as needed for your experiments.

+## Dataset Preparation

+Download the dataset from [Kaggle](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification/data).
+The downloaded dataset will contain a `data` folder with two subdirectories and two CSV files.
+Rename the `genres_original` folder to `data` and place it in the project's root directory.

+After these steps, the root directory should contain a `data` folder with 10 subdirectories, each representing a music genre.
+Each subdirectory should contain 100 audio clips, each 30 seconds long.

+## Testing on Custom Music

+To test the model on music files other than those in the GTZAN dataset, ensure that they are in the following format:

+- 22050Hz
+- Mono
+- 16-bit audio
+- .wav format

 ## Experiment Tracking

 We use [Weights & Biases](https://wandb.ai/) for experiment tracking.
 Ensure you have your API key configured in `conf/wandb/default.yaml`.